AstarNetwork/astar-docs/docs/user-guides/xc-swap.md

 sidebar_position: 8
 ---

-# How to Cross-Chain Swap Assets from Major EVM Chains to Astar
+# Swap Cross-Chain Assets from Major EVM Chains to Astar

 In this tutorial, we will guide you through the process for making a cross-chain swap from at least 12 EVM chains to Astar.